 Comment by krferriter

-Comment by krferriter a day ago
+Comment by krferriter 3 months ago

 I don't get why you'd have SQL injection filtering of input fields at the CDN level.
 Or any validation of input fields aside from length or maybe some simple type validation (number, date, etc).
 Your backend should be able to handle arbitrary byte content in input fields.
 Your backend shouldn't be vulnerable to SQL injection if not for a CDN layer that's doing pre-filtering.